hww/Aleste520EX/README.md

 # Aleste520EX
-Aleste 502EX is russian clone of Amstrad CPC128 created at begin of 1990s
+Aleste 502EX is russian clone of Amstrad CPC128 created at begin of 1990s.
+See more on [cpcwiki](http://cpcwiki.eu/index.php/Aleste_520EX)

 ## Introduction